Factory Seconds and Samples

 - Multiple scuffs, scrapes, or surface scratches in the leather as a result of either the manufacturing process or from the natural variations in the leather hide.
 While these aren’t on many pairs, they are on a few and mixed in with this batch.
 Note first quality pairs may have minor scratches or imperfections either from transit time or from the leather itself.

-- Different grit sand paper being used to finish the boots as well as different veg-tanned leather welts, veg-tanned leather midsoles etc. Sanding irregularities may also be rolled up into this category.
+- Different grit sandpaper being used to finish the boots as well as different veg-tanned leather welts, veg-tanned leather midsoles etc. Sanding irregularities may also be rolled up into this category.

 Grade 2: